One of the Facebook metrics that I find my clients pay the least attention to is Negative Feedback.

-Negative Feedback comprises four kinds of actions, namely Post hides, Hides of all posts, Reports of spam, and Unlikes of page.
+Negative Feedback consists of four kinds of actions namely: Post Hides, Hides of All Posts, Reports of Spam, and Unlikes of Page.

 For some of you, when you click on the dropdown arrow at the top right of a post, this is what you might see.

-If you followed through after choosing “I don’t want to see this”, this popup will appear.
-If you feedback to Facebook that you had chosen this option because “It’s Spam”, this will reflect as a report of spam.
+If you followed through after choosing “I don’t want to see this,” the above popup will appear.
+If you give feedback to Facebook that you had chosen this option because “It’s Spam,” this will reflect as a report of spam.

 To do so, you have to hover your cursor over the Page name, then hover your cursor over the “Liked” button in blue, before you can select the option to “Unlike” a page.